 The MX Vertical can connect using Logitech FLOW to three Windows or Mac computers at once while cross-computer control enables simultaneous work across two devices.

-Grab the Logitech MX Vertical from Amazon right here.
+Grab the Logitech MX Vertical on Amazon.

 Best Design: Microsoft Sculpt Ergonomic Mouse